tangielsky/rpiconfigedit/README.md

 https://www.hackster.io/tangielsky/raspberry-pi-config-editor-1f249d
 https://techpluscode.de/rpiconfigedit-en/

-The Lazarus source code is been added soon.

 Have fun with it!

+You find the compiled program under:
+/run/windows for Microsoft Windows
+/run/raspbian for the Raspberry Pi Linux

+The Lazarus source code was created with Lazarus 2.0.0.

+Feel free to send me suggestions for improvements.

 PS: If you use the Linux version, set the correct permissions: chmod a+x rpiconfigedit